 Share this

-by Neoteryx on Mar 11, 2019 3:12:00 AM
+by Neoteryx Microsampling on Mar 11, 2019 3:12:00 AM

-The rise of microsampling technology has dramatically simplified the process of specimen collection, whether for collecting blood or another bio-fluid.
-For blood collection, it is no longer necessary to undergo painful venipuncture, to involve phlebotomists and complex lab equipment, or to use dry ice and biohazard shipping to get the blood sample safely to the clinic or lab for analysis.
-Now, instead of getting poked in the arm with a big needle, there is minimally invasive finger-prick / finger-stick sampling to gather a "microsample" for research, clinical trials, and more.
+For blood collection, it is no longer necessary to undergo painful venipuncture, to involve phlebotomists and complex lab equipment, or to use dry ice and biohazard shipping to get the blood sample safely from the clinic to the lab for analysis.

 - The Finger-prick: A quick poke from a lancet to a fingertip can draw a drop or two of blood.
 That’s all that’s needed for collecting a high-quality specimen sample.